 Hammer Projects: Molly Lowe is organized by MacKenzie Stevens, curatorial associate.

 Molly Lowe (b.
-1983, Palo Alto, CA) lives and works in Brooklyn, New York.
+1983, Palo Alto, California) lives and works in Brooklyn, New York.
 Lowe received her BFA from the Rhode Island School of Design in 2005 and her MFA from Columbia University in 2012.
-She has had exhibitions and performances at Pioneer Works, Brooklyn, NY (2016); Suzanne Geiss Company, New York, NY (2014); SculptureCenter, Long Island City, NY (2013); and Performa 13, New York, NY (2013).
+She has had exhibitions and performances at Pioneer Works, Brooklyn (2016); Suzanne Geiss Company, New York (2014); SculptureCenter, Long Island City, New York (2013); and Performa 13, New York (2013).
 Her films have screened at the Museum of Modern Art, New York (2017) and JOAN, Los Angeles (2016).
-Lowe has participated in residencies at The Shandaken Project, Storm King Art Center, Storm King, NY (2015); Pioneer Works, Brooklyn, NY (2015); Recess Art, New York, NY (2013); and the Skowhegan School of Painting and Sculpture, Skowhegan, ME (2008).
-In 2015, she received the New York Foundation for the Arts interdisciplinary artist fellowship award and she was recently nominated for a Louis Comfort Tiffany Foundation award.
+Lowe has participated in residencies at the Shandaken Project, Storm King Art Center, New Windsor, New York (2015); Pioneer Works, Brooklyn (2015); Recess Art, New York (2013); and the Skowhegan School of Painting and Sculpture, Maine (2008).
+In 2015, she received the New York Foundation for the Arts interdisciplinary artist fellowship award, and she was recently nominated for a Louis Comfort Tiffany Foundation award.